sampsyo/home/_drafts/flattening.md

 Here's a graph of the running times (please ignore the "extra-flat" bar; we'll cover that next).
 The plot's error bars show the standard deviation over the 10 runs.
 In this experiment, the normal version took 3.1 seconds and the flattened version took 1.3 seconds---a 2.4&times; speedup.
-Not bad for such a simple code change!
+Not bad for such a straightforward code change!

-TK
+[^setup]: A MacBook Pro with an M1 Max (10 cores, 3.2 GHz) and 32 GB of main memory running macOS 13.3.1 and Rust 1.69.0.

 <figure style="max-width: 180px;">
 <img src="{{ site.base }}/media/flattening/nofree.png" alt="bar chart comparing versions of our interpreters with and without deallocation">